 I realize that the salmon’s spawning behaviour can also be explained from the standard perspective of the individual species’ survival.
 By laying their eggs in shallow streams, they protect them from the many predators that live in larger bodies of water; and by dying shortly after spawning, their bodies provide food for other organisms, such as insects, that will in turn help to feed the young salmon.
 But clearly this is not all that salmon achieve by their behaviour, and only someone who myopically views Nature from the limited perspective of the Theory of Evolution and the Law of Natural Selection will deny or be blinded to these effects.

-Of course, considered from the narrow perspective of the survival of their species, this would also mean that there are many more organisms that could eat their eggs and the young salmon that hatch from them, and so it is advantageous for salmon to lay their eggs in places that are relatively devoid of marine life, especially large predatory forms of marine life that would eat their eggs or hatchlings.
+Of course, considered from the narrow perspective of the survival of their species, this would also mean that there are many more organisms that could eat their eggs and the young salmon that hatch from them, and so it is advantageous for salmon to lay their eggs in places that are relatively devoid of marine life, especially large predatory forms of marine life that would eat their eggs and hatchlings.

 Beyond Mechanism: Putting Life Back Into Biology, chapter 12 (“Multilevel Selection and the Evolution of Predatory Restraint” by Joshua Mitteldorf, David H. Croll, and S. Chandu Ravela, in Artificial Life VIII: Proceedings of the Eighth International Conference on Artificial Life, Cambridge, MA, MIT Press, 2002).
 Edited by Brian G Henning and Adam C. Scarfe.
 Lexington Books, Lanham, Maryland, 2013.